infinum/datx/website/versioned_docs/version-1.0.0/api-reference/collection.md

 ### snapshot

 A current plain JS value of the collection.
 The value is always immutable - a new instance is created on every change.
-The property is a computed property, so it can be observed using MobX.

 ### types